 More Information: Marine Corps War Memorial | ArlingtonCemetery.mil

-- GADSBY’S TAVERN in Old Town Alexandria, VA is one of our favorite places- we love it so much we got married there!
+- GADSBY’S TAVERN in Old Town Alexandria, Virginia (just across the bridge from DC) is one of our favorite places- we love it so much we got married there!
 Frequented by such guests as George Washington, Thomas Jefferson, and James Madison, you’ll get a glimpse at life during a very different time in our history.
 Listen up for the spooky tale of the Female Stranger- and watch for signs of her ghost in Room 8.